 These machines are not terribly expensive, but it's still nice to know you are covered if something goes wrong.
 Look for long warranties and companies that are easy to contact if you have questions.

 Air fryers generally make only a small amount of food, even the bigger models.
 But that doesn't mean you have to stick to french fries and other deep fryer favorites.
 An air fryer can be far more versatile than that.
 There are lots of places online that provide some insight on how your air fryer can be used to make full dinners – not just appetizers or side courses.
-Just keep in mind it might only be dinner for two unless you have one of the larger models like the Phillips XL.
+Just keep in mind it might only be dinner for two unless you have one of the larger models.

 Some of the easiest recipes we saw are for things you might not initially think to put in an air fryer.
 You can make a reasonably large batch of baked potatoes, for instance.
 We like the idea of doing a batch of eggs in the air fryer too.
 You don't even have to bother with water.
 You can also do your Thanksgiving turkey in an air fryer as long as you are not expecting a big crowd.